 S Note is the most useful app on Galaxy Note devices for the second group owners.
 They are the most loyal Galaxy Note fans because there are no real alternatives up to now.

-Instead, they asked S Note users to migrate to the Samsung Note app, which can be used on all Galaxy devices.
-To be honest, Samsung Note is a good note-taking app.
-But it lacks many S Pen features as in the old S Note app.
+Instead, they asked S Note users to migrate to the Samsung Notes app, which can be used on all Galaxy devices.
+To be honest, Samsung Notes is a good note-taking app.
+But it lacks many S Pen features as in the old S Note app (see S Note vs Samsung Notes app).

 Instead of maintaining and expanding the core user base, and focusing on the niche market for Galaxy Note, Samsung eyed the mainstream market.